Polish arms sales to Republican Spain

-Polish arms sales to Republican Spain took place between September 1936 and February 1939.
-Politically Poland did not support any of the Spanish Civil War sides, though over time the Warsaw government increasingly tended to favor the Nationalists; sales to the Republicans were motivated exclusively by economic interest.
+Polish arms sales to Republican Spain took place between September 1936 and February 1939 during the Spanish Civil War.
+Poland sold weapons to the Republicans.
 Since Poland was bound by non-intervention obligations, Polish governmental officials and the military disguised sales as commercial transactions mediated by international brokers and targeting customers in various countries, principally in Latin America; there are 54 shipments from Danzig and Gdynia identified.

-Most hardware were obsolete and worn-out second-rate weapons, though there were also some modern arms delivered; all were 20-30% overpriced.
+Most hardware sold were obsolete and worn-out second-rate weapons, though there were also some modern arms delivered; all were 20-30% overpriced.
 Polish sales amounted to $40m and constituted some 5-7% of overall Republican military spendings, though in terms of quantity certain categories of weaponry, like machine-guns, might have accounted for 50% of all arms delivered.
 After the USSR, Poland was the second largest arms supplier for the Republic.
 After the USSR, Italy and Germany, Poland was the 4th largest arms supplier to the war-engulfed Spain.

 Background

 Antecedents

 Prior to outbreak of the Spanish Civil War there was very little interaction - either in terms of conflict or co-operation - between Spain and Poland.
 Both countries operated in entirely different geo-political zones and their interests did not coincide.
 Mutual relations were reduced to very meager trade exchange (in both cases below 0,5% of the overall foreign trade volume), diplomatic maneuvers within the League of Nations (competition for permanent seat in the Council led to Spanish temporary withdrawal from the organization; other issues included the question of Tangier in case of Spain or the question of national minorities in case of Poland), and typical consular problems (e.g. properties of Spanish aristocrats in Poland or demi-world of Polish shady traders and prostitutes, mostly of Jewish origin, resident in Catalonia).
 Both states maintained their diplomatic representations in respective capitals, though not at the embassy level.
-Internal political developments in either Spain or Poland were duly acknowledged; fall of liberal democracy, Primo dictatorship and arrival of the Second Republic did not cause any particular reaction in Warsaw; similarly Piłsudski's coup and further increasingly authoritarian evolution of the dictatorship did not trigger any response in Madrid.
-In the early 1930s the Polish trading conglomerate SEPEWE, made of companies from the arms industry and controlled by the Polish general staff, a number of times approached the Spanish army and police offering tankettes, hand grenades, training aircraft and communication equipment, but it kept losing to foreign competitors, who usually operated their own manufacturing facilities in Spain.
+Internal political developments in either Spain or Poland were duly acknowledged; fall of liberal democracy, Primo dictatorship and arrival of the Second Republic did not cause any particular reaction in Warsaw; similarly Piłsudski's coup and further increasing authoritarian and dictatorial evolution of the government in Warsaw did not trigger any response in Madrid.
+However, in the early 1930s the Polish trading conglomerate SEPEWE, made of companies from the arms industry and controlled by the Polish general staff, a number of times approached the Spanish army and police offering tankettes, hand grenades, training aircraft and communication equipment, but it kept losing to foreign competitors, who usually operated their own manufacturing facilities in Spain.